hanyingzhong/jotnar/README.md

     maxOpen = 10
 ```

-and the the init code like this
+and the the init code like this, it's very easy to use
 ```go
 package main